-This guide supports a convenation between managers about whether a staff member involved in a patient safety incident requires specific individual support or intervention to work safety.
-Action singling out an individual in rarely appropriate most patient safety issues have deeper causes and require
+This guide supports a conversation between managers about whether a staff member involved in a patient safety incident requires specific individual support or intervention to work safely.
+Action singling out an individual is rarely appropriate most patient safety issues have deeper causes and require wider action.